For anyone who wants to create a new custom packaging label, there are certain steps to take to ensure that the label will be effective.

 - Security, such as authentication seals and security labeling to help prevent pilferage or tampering

-Taking all of these tasks into consideration, here are some possible guidelines to help you produce the best and most effective custom packaging label your budget will allow.
+Taking all of these tasks into consideration, here are some questions you might want to ask yourself to help you produce the best and most effective custom packaging label your budget will allow.

-This type of custom label is often subjected to stress and damage during shipping, which can result in smudges, scratches and stains.
+This can result in smudges, scratches and stains if you're not using the right label.
 In order to optimize its performance, it is important to ensure that the label you choose will be sturdy enough to withstand this additional stress, and able to maintain a sufficient type and image quality so that the information on the label is legible throughout the shipping process.

 The majority of custom labels for packaging can be printed on paper, which may be the most cost-effective choice for large label runs, especially for shipping labels or any labels that fill temporary functions and are designed with a short shelf life.
-For labels that do not need to be waterproof, self adhesive white paper, ranging from matte through gloss to high-gloss, can all be very effective options.
-In addition, matte and gloss paper can be written on with ballpoint pen or permanent ink marking.
-While not suitable for writing or marking, high-gloss paper can have added UV-resistance if necessary.
+For labels that do not need to be waterproof, self-adhesive white paper, ranging from matte through gloss to high-gloss, can all be very effective options.
+In addition, matte and gloss paper can be written on with a ballpoint pen or permanent ink marking.
+While not suitable for writing or marking, high-gloss paper can have added UV resistance if necessary.

 Packaging labels can also be printed on self-adhesive waterproof vinyl.
 Although this material is not suitable for writing, its water resistance makes it a desirable choice for indoor/outdoor applications.
 BOPP material, which is polypropylene, will also be water-and oil-resistant.

 The graphic design elements of labels can encourage potential buyers to purchase a product through visual appeal.
-Label imagery and colors go a long way to promote the perception of quality and to establish brand identity.
+Label imagery and colors go a long way to promoting the perception of quality and establishing brand identity.
 Since a package, whether plain or more eye-catching, is best set off with an attractive label, it is vital to create an appealing design and to use the best-looking materials possible within the available budget.

 The choice of label shapes influences consumer perceptions as well.
 Square and rectangular shapes are normally seen as strong, traditional and reliable, while triangles are more dynamic and invoke change and newness.
 Circular and oval shapes tend to represent union, community and friendship, while special shapes, such as confident, expansive sunbursts or delicate, feminine floral designs, each have a unique story to tell.
 All designers of custom labels should take these factors into account when possible if the package label is destined for a retail environment